hellostealth/stealth/docs/00-introduction.md

 These docs are designed for intermediate Ruby developers who want to get started with the Stealth framework.

-Stealth bot framework running on the Ruby programming language.
-If you have no prior experience with Ruby, you might find it hard to jump into Stealth.
-We would recommend checking out these guides:
+If you do not yet have experience with Ruby, we would recommend checking out these guides first:

 - [Official Ruby website](https://www.ruby-lang.org/en/documentation/)
 - [List of Free Programming Books](https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md#ruby)